 If you are filing an expedited appeal with HPHC, you may also file a request for expedited external review with the Massachusetts Office of Patient Protection at the same time.
 You do not have to wait until HPHC completes your expedited appeal to file for expedited external review.
-Please see the section VI.E.
-WHAT YOU MAY DO IF YOUR APPEAL IS DENIED, "External Review" for information on how to file for external review i.
-Hospital Discharge
+Please see the section VII.F.
+WHAT YOU MAY DO IF YOUR APPEAL IS DENIED, "External Review" for information on how to file for external review.